SergiyKochenko/IntroProgram/README.md

 ### Acknowledgment
 Thanks to:
 - The BSc Hons in Contemporary Software Development course at ATU Donegal program.
-- Teresa Deeney  INSTRUCTOR MANAGER at ATU Atlantic Technological University (Donigel).
+- Teresa Deeney  INSTRUCTOR MANAGER at ATU Atlantic Technological University (Donegal).
 - The tutor support team at ATU Atlantic Technological University for their support.
 - To my family and my friends who supported me in the project.
 - Classmates for helping me.